websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

 ## Installing Dependencies

 1. Create the folder `$JBOSS_HOME/modules/com/liferay/portal/main` if it doesn't exist and extract the JARs from the dependencies ZIP into this folder.
-1. Copy your database vendor's JDBC .jar file to the same location.
+1. The DXP 7.4+ WAR includes drivers for MariaDB, MySQL, and PostgreSQL.
+Earlier DXP WARs don't have them.
+If your DXP WAR doesn't have the driver you want, download your database vendor's JDBC JAR file to the `$JBOSS_HOME/modules/com/liferay/portal/main` folder.
 Please see the [compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) for a list of supported databases.
 1. Create the file `module.xml` in the `$JBOSS_HOME/modules/com/liferay/portal/main` folder.
 In the file, declare the portal module and all of its required resources and dependencies:

     ```xml